Matt Ryan Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Season Stats

-- He's also chipped in on the ground, with 37 rushing yards (4.6 ypg) on 17 carries with one rushing touchdown.
+- He also has 37 rushing yards on 17 carries (plus one rushing touchdown), averaging 4.6 yards per game on the ground.

-- The Falcons have run 61.5% passing plays and 38.5% rushing plays this season.
-They rank 24th in the NFL in scoring.
+- The Falcons, who rank 24th in the NFL in points scored, have dropped back to pass 61.5% of the time while opting for the ground attack 38.5% of the time.

 - Ryan accounts for 61.1% of his team's red zone plays, with 44 of his 301 pass attempts coming from inside the opponent's 20-yard line.